RadioTrader's preparations for BREXIT

 Released On 21st Dec 2020

-Here at RadioTrader we have been preparing for the UK to leave Europe for a number of years, this includes opening up a registered office in Dublin, Ireland (EU) and having a dedicated European website in the Euro currency.
+RadioTrader has been preparing for the UK to leave the European Union for a number of years, including opening a new registered office in Dublin, Ireland (EU) and having a dedicated European website in the Euro currency.

 We have worked hard behind the scenes to ensure our customers outside of the UK can continue to trade with us with minimal hassle.
 Here we have provided some of our most frequently asked questions to provide you with a better understanding of what you can expect from RadioTrader after your order is placed.

-Can RadioTrader still export goods outside of the EU after Brexit?
+Can RadioTrader UK still export goods outside of the EU after Brexit?

-Yes, RadioTrader can still export goods outside of the UK after Brexit and have taken all necessary steps to ensure the process is smooth and hassle free for the customer, with RadioTrader providing all documentation, export declarations and advice.
+Yes, RadioTrader UK can still export goods outside of the UK after Brexit; we've taken all necessary steps to ensure the process is as smooth and hassle-free as possible for the customer, with RadioTrader providing all documentation, export declarations and advice.

-What will the changes be if I place and order after 31st December 2020?
+What will the changes be if I place an order after 31st December 2020 with your UK business?

-What are the implications for my order after 31st December 2020?
+What are the implications when I order after 31st December 2020?

 Am I likely to pay customs duty?